FatCatAnalytics/TickleMyFilings/README.md

-# TickleMyFilings
+# EdgarFiling

-TickleMyFilings is a Python tool designed to automate the fetching and analysis of SEC filings from the EDGAR database.
+EdgarFiling is a Python tool designed to automate the fetching and analysis of SEC filings from the EDGAR database.
 It simplifies the process of retrieving financial data, parsing complex XML documents, and filtering for specific information like hedge accounting or derivative instruments.

 ## Features